JaagaStartup/JaagaStartup.github.io/pages/cowork.md

 ## Programs

-- Peer and expert mentoring via our [collaborative platform](http://community.jaagastartup.in)
-- Our own custom product management platform to help you make the right decisions
+- Our own custom product management framework to help you make the right decisions
-- Collaboration and networking facilitated through daily lunches, weekly learning sessions, fortnightly review meetings and monthly happy hours
+- Collaboration and networking facilitated through daily lunches and weekly learning sessions + socials
 - Access to a large pool of skilled resources to help you build your product/service better, faster

 ## Perks